lakshyaarora04/UFC-FIGHT-PREDICTION-MODEL/README.md

 Built using Python, pandas, scikit-learn, and other AI tools.

-# 🥊 UFC Fight Outcome Predictor

-A Machine Learning project that predicts the winner of UFC fights based on fighter stats using Python.

----

 ## ✅ Project Timeline

 ### 📅 Day 1: Data Collection & Preprocessing